jaalto/project--shell-script-performance-and-portability/README.md

   [POSIX \$(cmd)](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_06_03)
   is preferrable over archaic backtics as in \`cmd\`. https://mywiki.wooledge.org/BashFAQ/082
-  **Note**: for 20 years even all the `sh` shells have supported the readable `$()`command substitution syntax.
-This includes very conservarive HP-UX and Solaris 10 from 2005 whose support ended in [2021](https://www.liquisearch.com/solaris_operating_system/version_history).
+  **Note**: for 20 years all the modern `sh` shells have supported the readable `$()` command substitution syntax.
+This includes e.g. conservarive HP-UX and Solaris 10 from 2005 whose support ended in [2021](https://www.liquisearch.com/solaris_operating_system/version_history).
+- Use `checkkcheck` (Haskell) to to help to improve and write portable POSIX scripts.
-- Lint scripts for potential mistakes with https://www.shellcheck.net.
-In Debian, install package "shellcheck" and see https://manpages.debian.org/testing/shellcheck/shellcheck.1.en.html
+  It can statically Lint scripts for potential mistakes.
+There is also a web interface where you can upload the script at https://www.shellcheck.net.
+In Debian, see package "shellcheck".
+See manual page at https://manpages.debian.org/testing/shellcheck/shellcheck.1.en.html
 - Use `checkbashisms` command to help to improve and write portable POSIX scripts.